MuhammadShaheer-khan/Python-Programming/README.md

 # Python-Programming
-Some Programs OR Codes In Python Programming Language
+Some Codes OR Programs In Python Programming Language.